ozma-io/ozma/README.md

 #### Google Integration in Keycloak
 You can configure Google integration in Keycloak to allow users to log in with their Google accounts:
 - Follow this guide: [Signing in with Google with Keycloak](https://medium.com/@stefannovak96/signing-in-with-google-with-keycloak-bf5166e93d1e)
+> [!NOTE]

-After setting up Google integration users can log in with their Google accounts.
+> After setting up Google integration, users can log in with their Google accounts.
 Ensure that their emails are added to the `public.users` table in the database to grant them access to the system.

 ## Updating the Application
 To update the application to the latest version: